Tekoljw/BXB-admin/replit.md

-# BeDAO-ho Cryptocurrency Trading Dashboard
+# BXB Cryptocurrency Trading Dashboard

 ## Overview

-BeDAO-ho is a modern cryptocurrency trading dashboard application built with Next.js 14 and React.
+BXB is a modern cryptocurrency trading dashboard application built with Next.js 14 and React.
 The application provides real-time cryptocurrency price tracking, portfolio management, trading interfaces, and social features in a comprehensive web platform.
 It features a bilingual interface (Chinese/English) with both light and dark themes, designed for cryptocurrency traders and enthusiasts.

 ## System Architecture